 Can’t imagine running 50 miles?
 Don’t.
 Imaging running 5 miles, then imagine running 10 miles, then imagine running 20 miles, and so on.

 Think about it, if you just started lifting weights and attempted to bench press 300lbs., chances are you’d quickly find yourself trapped under the bar.
 It works in both directions.
 Our psychological strength will build just as our physical strength will build.

 In the ultramarathon world, your mental strength is most important.
 This is advantageous because your physical muscles are only really working out as long as you run; however, your mental strength never shuts off.
 Our minds are working 24/7 even when we are sleeping.

 It’s essential to keep polishing your mental strength through visualization and positive affirmations of achieving something great in your running.

 Here’s a thought—close your eyes if you must: How do you feel when you HOPE to finish a race?
 Now, how do you feel when you EXPECT to finish a race?
 Feel the difference?

 Our own personal mentality will drive our ultramarathon motivation, leading to success on race day.

 10. A Boost from the Sun

-If you haven’t already, grab a copy of ‘The Ultramarathon Guide’ below and get started TODAY!
+If you haven’t already, grab a copy of ‘The Ultramarathon Guide: A Simple Approach To Running Your First Ultramarathon’ below and get started training TODAY!
+Training program included.